 In addition, it features an external water pocket - perfect if you're nipping out for a quick knock on a warm day.

 In fact, this bag is perfect for just that - a quick round when you don't need your full arsenal of 14 clubs plus gear and accessories, and when the weather is fine and the ground is dry.
-Certainly when it comes to the latter, in muddy conditions you might yourself with a bit of cleaning to do before popping it back in the boot.
+Certainly, when it comes to the latter, in muddy conditions you might yourself with a bit of cleaning to do before popping it back in the boot.

-And, whilst it is water resistant, the Titleist Premium carry bag does lack a rain hood - which is probably the one area that prevents this really smart bag from getting top marks.
+Whilst it is water resistant, the Titleist Premium carry bag does lack a rain hood - which is probably the one area that prevents this really smart bag from getting top marks.
 Having one may have made it slightly more expensive but, for us, it would have been a welcome addition.

 Get the Golf Monthly Newsletter

 Tips on how to play better, latest equipment reviews, interviews with the biggest names and more.

 Mike has been a journalist all his working life, starting out as a football writer with Goal magazine in the 1990s before moving into men’s and women’s lifestyle magazines including Men's Health, In 2003 he joined Golf Monthly and in 2006 he became only the eighth editor in Golf Monthly’s 100-plus year history overseeing the brand until July 2023.
 His two main passions in golf are courses, having played over 400 courses worldwide, and shoes; he owns over 40 pairs.